Kitware/LidarView/LVCore/Examples/Plugins/TimeBasedLidarInterpreter/README.md

 This plugin showcase an implementation of a time based LiDARs.

+All necessary implementations are illustrated in this example, which should be kept updated as development progresses.

 ### How to run it

 - Build LidarView with the cmake option `-DBUILD_EXAMPLES=ON`